abdhaz/Analyzing-A-B-Test/README.md

 ## contributing
 Please check `Analyze_ab_test_results_notebook`.
+Also, please check `ab_data.csv` for the database used in the analysis

 The analysis is performed in a structured tasks and questions.
 The contribution will be in a form of advice and recommendation on the following:

 •	Evaluation of the analysis overall

 •	Coding suggestion and improvement